-The Southern Tier Library System (STLS), a cooperative public library system serving Allegany, Chemung, Schuyler, Steuben, and Yates counties in the southern finger lakes region of New York state, serves as the lead agency and home to Rural Library Service & Social Wellbeing.
+Southern Tier Library System (STLS), a cooperative public library system serving five counties in south western New York state, serves as the lead agency and home to Rural Library Service & Social Wellbeing.
 For more information on STLS research, education, and development initiatives, visit https://www.stls.org.

 Margo Gustina – Principal Investigator.
 Margo is the Special Projects Librarian for the Southern Tier Library System.
-In her former role as the New York Library Association Rural Libraries Roundtable President, Margo became deeply concerned with the ways in which those with regulatory and policy development power disregarded the unique strengths of small communities.
-Margo brings a passionate and honest curiosity the data in this and all projects with which she is associated.
+In their former role as the New York Library Association Rural Libraries Roundtable President, Margo became deeply concerned with the ways in which those with regulatory and policy development power disregarded the unique strengths of small communities.
+Margo brings a passionate and honest curiosity to the data in this and all projects.
 For more about Margo’s other projects, visit http://margogustina.info

 Hope Decker.
 Hope works for project partner institution Pioneer Library System (NY) as Member Library Liaison.
-Hope holds her MS in science education and brings her keen and critical intellect to her varied inquiry projects.
+Her passion for small and rural libraries began with a decade long tenure as a rural director.
+The support and guidance she received from her colleagues nationwide during her work bringing her library from 800 to 20,000 square feet inspired her long standing service to the Association for Rural and Small Libraries.
 As a member of the research team, she interviewed over a hundred community members, is a practiced listener and facilitator, and guides our instructional ambitions.
 Connect with Hope through LinkedIn.

 Rick Bonney – Retired director of the Cornell Lab of Ornithology’s Public Engagement in Science Program and founding editor of the journal Citizen Science: Theory and Practice, Rick Bonney has guided the the Rural Library Service & Social Wellbeing project through each of the team’s most pivotal methodological decisions.
 Now a Visiting Scholar at Cornell, Rick serves as a methodology and assessment consultant to numerous projects around the world.